- Sociology Major

-Search the "Current Research Projects" page for an open project that is relevant to your interests and studies.
-Reach out to the primary contact listed to apply for a position.
+Search the "Current Research Projects" page for an open project that is relevant to your interests.
+New projects are added each term.

-If you are selected to assist with a project, you will meet with the SURO instructor to discuss the research topic, goals for the project, expectations, and schedule for your contribution.
+If you are selected as a research assistant, you must meet with the SURO instructor to discuss the research topic, goals for the project, expectations, and schedule for your contribution.
 You will be expected to keep a record of the time you spend on tasks and describe research activities in journal format.

 Only projects notated as "LJSC approved," "SSW approved," or "SHM approved" will count toward the respective minors/sub-plans.